 - 7.1 Pupils will inform their teacher or nearest staff member, or fellow pupils, when they are not feeling well or have been injured.
 They will let a member of staff know if another pupil has been hurt or is feeling unwell. - 7.2 All accidents are recorded immediately after the accident, including the presence of any witnesses and details of any injury or damage.
 Records are stored confidentially in Medical Tracker.
-The recording of an accident is carried out in confidence at all times by the person administering first aid. - 7.3 Any first aid treatment is recorded by the person who administered first aid.
-We will record the date, time and the environment in which the accident or injury occured.
-Details of the injury and what first aid was administered, along with what happened afterwards is always recorded. - 7.4 The First Aid Co-ordinator is responsible for the maintenance of accurate and appropriate accident records, including the evaluation of accidents, and regular reporting to the H&S committee for monitoring purposes. - 7.5 We adopt the definition of Ofsted with regard to serious injuries as follows:- - broken bones or a fracture - loss of consciousness - pain that is not relieved by simple pain killers; - acute confused state; - persistent, severe chest pain or breathing difficulties; - amputation; - dislocation of any major joint including the shoulder, hip, knee, elbow or spine; - loss of sight (temporary or permanent); - chemical or hot metal burn to the eye or any penetrating injury to the eye; - injury resulting from an electric shock or electrical burn leading to unconsciousness, or requiring resuscitation or admittance to hospital for more than 24 hours; - any other injury leading to hypothermia, heat-induced illness or unconsciousness; or requiring resuscitation; or requiring admittance to hospital for more than 24 hours;
+The recording of an accident is always carried out in confidence by the person administering first aid.
+An accident investigation may be required so that lessons are learnt, and actions taken to prevent reoccurrence.
+A Serious Incident Reporting Form may require completion for any serious accident, incident or occurrence. - 7.3 Any first aid treatment is recorded by the person who administered first aid.
+We will record the date, time and the environment in which the accident or injury occurred.
+Details of the injury and what first aid was administered, along with what happened afterwards is always recorded. - 7.4 The First Aid Co-ordinator is responsible for the maintenance of accurate and appropriate accident records, including the evaluation of accidents, and regular reporting to the H&S committee for monitoring purposes. - 7.5 We adopt the definition of Ofsted with regard to serious injuries (2022) as follows:- - Anything that requires resuscitation - Admittance to hospital for more than 24hours - A broken bone or fracture - Dislocation of any major joint, such as the shoulder, knee, hip or elbow - Any loss of consciousness - Severe breathing difficulties, including asphyxia - Anything leading to hypothermia or heat-induced illness - Any loss of sight, whether temporary or permanent; any penetrating injury to an eye and a chemical or hot metal burn to the eye - Injury due to absorption of any substance by inhalation, ingestion or through the skin - Injury due to an electrical shock or electrical burn - Injury where there is reason to believe it resulted from exposure to a harmful substance, a biological agent, a toxin or an infected material

-- unconsciousness caused by asphyxia or exposure to harmful substance or biological agent;

-- medical treatment, or loss of consciousness arising from absorption of any substance by inhalation, ingestion or through the skin; and

-- medical treatment where there is reason to believe that this resulted from exposure to a biological agent, or its toxins, or infected material.

-- 7.6 We adopt the definition from Ofsted for minor injuries, of which we always keep a record, as follows:

-- sprains, strains and bruising;

-- cuts and grazes;

-- wound infections;

-- minor burns and scalds;

-- minor head injuries;

-- insect and animal bites;

-- minor eye injuries; and

-- minor injuries to the back, shoulder and chest.

-- 7.7 We follow the guidelines on the Reporting of Injuries, Diseases and Dangerous Occurrences Regulations (RIDDOR, 2013) for the reporting of serious and dangerous accidents and incidents in school.
+- 7.6 We adopt the definition from Ofsted for minor injuries (2022), of which we always keep a record, as follows: - Animal and insect bites, such as a bee sting that does not cause an allergic reaction - Sprains, strains and bruising, for example if a child sprains their wrist tripping over their shoelaces - Cuts and grazes - Minor burns and scalds - Dislocation of minor joints, such as a finger or toe - Wound infections - 7.7 We follow the guidelines on the Reporting of Injuries, Diseases and Dangerous Occurrences Regulations (RIDDOR, 2013) for the reporting of serious and dangerous accidents and incidents in school.
 These include work-related and reportable injuries to visitors as well as certain accidents, diseases and dangerous occurrence arising out of or in connection with work.
-Where accidents result in the incapacitation of a worker for more than seven days, a RIDDOR report is required, including three days for recording purposes.
+Where accidents result in an employee being away from work or unable to perform their normal duties for more than seven consecutive days because of their accident a RIDDOR report is required.
+This seven-day period does not include the day of the accident but does include weekends and rest days.
+The report must be made within 15 days of the accident.